 One of the first early signs of an abusive relationship is your gut feeling that something isn’t going right.
 Sadly though, it often takes nearly five to seven acts of violence before a person leaves the abuser.

-It’s easier to avoid such a relationship if you are able to detect the initial signs of an abusive relationship.
+It’s easier to avoid such a relationship if you are able to detect the initial signs of an emotionally abusive relationship.
 If your partner is doing any of the below, you may be in an abusive relationship.

+This is one of the earliest signs of emotional abuse.
 Your partner might come on strong and pressurize you for a commitment before you are really ready for making one.
 He or she might want more involvement than your present one and force you into it.

 Does he or she want your hand in marriage very quickly?
 Does your partner flatter you a lot more than expected to win you over?

-While these might occur in normal cases too, just be careful because these are also the early warning signs of an abusive relationship.
+While these might occur in normal cases too, just be careful because these are also the early warning signs of an emotionally abusive relationship.

 Words like “You’re the love of my life.
 I’ve never loved anyone like this before”, might pressurize you to make a commitment immediately.